Boeing deliveries reach highest monthly level since March 2019

-July 12 (Reuters) - Boeing Co BA.N delivered 51 airplanes in June to bring its first-half tally to 216 jets, up 38% from the same period last year, company data showed on Tuesday.
+July 12 (Reuters) - Boeing Co BA.N delivered 51 airplanes in June to bring its first-half tally to 216 jets, up 38% from the same period last year, pushing its shares sharply higher on Tuesday.

-June's deliveries exceeded the 50 threshold for the first time since March 2019 and included 43 Boeing 737 MAX, which is recovering from a nearly two-year safety crisis.
+June's deliveries exceeded the 50 threshold for the first time since March 2019 and included 43 Boeing 737 MAX, which is recovering from a nearly two-year safety crisis, according to new company data.

-Industry sources said monthly MAX production touched a target of 31 airplanes but had yet to be "stabilised" at that level as aerospace faces worldwide snags in the supply chain.
+Boeing's shares rose more than 8% as it also confirmed that monthly MAX production had touched a target of 31 airplanes, while cautioning it had yet to be "stabilised" at that level as aerospace faces worldwide supply chain snags.

+Jefferies analyst Sheila Kahyaoglu estimated that the average second-quarter MAX production rate was 28 per month.

 June deliveries included six wide-body commercial freighters but, for the 12th consecutive month, no 787 Dreamliners.